1. PASSENGER OBLIGATIONS

-12.1.
-Air transport of passengers under judicial and/or escorted conditions must be coordinated at least 48 (forty-eight) hours in advance between the Airport Police Authority, the local airport administration and GOL, establishing special security measures for boarding and the conduct to be taken on board the aircraft, ensuring that boarding and landings are always carried out discreetly.
+12.1 The air transportation of passengers under judicial conditions, and/or escorted must be coordinated at least forty-eight (48) hours in advance between the airport Police Authority, the local airport administration and GOL, establishing special security measures for boarding and conduct to be taken on board of the aircraft, ensuring that the boardings and disembarkations are always carried out in a discreet manner.

-12.2.
-A maximum of 2 (two) people under police custody may be transported on the same aircraft, with a minimum of 2 (two) officers escorting each person in custody.
+12.2 A maximum of two (2) custodians may be carried on the same aircraft per flight with their respective escort, with a minimum of 2 (two) officers escorting each person in custody.

-12.3.
-The person in custody, under normal conditions, may not be handcuffed to any part of aircraft, including, but not limited to, seats and/or tables.
+12.3 - The individual in custody, under normal conditions, may not be handcuffed to any physical part of the aircraft, including but not limited to seats and/or tables.

-12.5.
-Officers escorting passengers under custody may bring aboard equipment for restraining the passenger, if needed.
+12.5 Officers escorting passengers under custody may bring aboard equipment for restraining the passenger if so required.

-12.7.
-The person or institution in charge of escorting the passenger must provide assurances to GOL that the person under custody does not bear any prohibited items, as per ANAC’s Resolution No. 207 or any law that comes to replace it.
+12.7 The responsible for the escort shall assure GOL that the person in custody does not carry prohibited material in accordance with ANAC Resolution No. 207 or any law enacted to replace it.

-12.8.
-The risk posed by the person in custody must be assessed by the relevant law-enforcement authority prior to the individual being transported on a commercial flight, given that GOL may prevent the person in custody from boarding the aircraft if it deems the person represents a risk to the flight and other passengers.
+12.8 The dangerousness of the person in custody should be considered by the police authority to transport the person on passenger flights, since GOL may deny the person in custody boarding if it considers that he or she represents a potential threat to the safety of the flight and of other passengers.

 13.1.
-Specifications of the ANAC Tag.
-It is hereby established that the information on the ANAC Tag may be changed for operational reasons at any time prior to boarding.
+ANAC Tag specifications.
+It is hereby established that the information contained in the ANAC Tag may be amended up to the time of the boarding, for operational reasons.

 13.4.
-Information regarding passengers traveling abroad, that are known by or under possession of GOL, may be submitted to a national / international customs agency and/or a national/international security body, by force of a legal obligation or contract signed between the Brazilian Government and a legal representative of the Passenger’s country of destination.
+The information of passengers with destination abroad, which are of knowledge or are under the possession of GOL, may be sent to the national / international customs agency and/or to the national/international security agency by force of legal obligation or agreement between the Brazilian Government and the legal representation of the country of destination of the passenger.

 14.1.
-This Agreement shall be governed according to Brazilian legislation.
-Any dispute arising out of or in connection with this Agreement shall be settled via the forum of the district of São Paulo.
+This Agreement is governed by the Brazilian law.
+Any controversy arising from this Agreement shall be allayed in the Court of the District of São Paulo.

 15.1.
-This Agreement shall take effect on February 27, 2019, and all previous provisions are hereby annulled in totum.
+This Agreement shall enter into force on October, 04th, 2019, and all previous provisions are hereby annulled in totum.